 -

-These differences in definitions, requirements, and documentation make global market access a complex task for food innovators.
 For more details about the legal definition, categories of novel foods, and how they’re assessed, see our in-depth article: What is novel food?

 What types of products fall under novel food?